marketface/Snake-DQN/README.md

 ### Environment

 The environment consists of a 50x50 array of values, each of which is coded such that it represents different components of the game.
 For example, 1s are the body of the snake, 2 is the apple (or whatever it is the snake eats), and everything else is 0.
-With this, I can have a full representation of the game states in a single concise array.
+With this, I can have a full representation of the game states in a single, concise array.

 ### Observations